Protecting Creativity

 Only one thing is impossible for God: To find any sense in any copyright law on the planet.

-Mark Twain had much to say about IP and whilst he suggests it is complex the basic principle is not.
+Mark Twain clearly had much to say about intellectual property and whilst he rightly suggests it is complex, the basic principles are not.

-The reason why IP is so valuable is because it defines individuality.
-The most visible expression of IP is a brand name and an associated logo; just think of Coca-Cola, the Nike swoosh, or the Vodafone logo.
-These organisations vigorously protect their IP because it is critical to how they differentiate their brands.
+The reason IP is so valuable is because it defines individuality.
+The most obvious expression of IP is a brand name and an associated logo; just think of the Coca-Cola script, the Nike swoosh, or the Vodafone speech mark logo.
+These companies vigorously protect their brand names and logos because they are critical to how they differentiate themselves from competitors and communicate their individuality.

 Different flavours of IP

-Broadly speaking there are three key areas which directly effect our work as brand consultants; Copyright, Trademark and Patent.
-However, there are seven principal forms of intellectual property generally recognised around the world:
+As brand consultants there are three kinds of intellectual property which most directly effect our work; Copyright, Trademark and Patents.
+However, there are actually seven principal forms of intellectual property which are generally recognised around the world.
+Depending on your business you may require one or more of these options to protect your interests:

 - Copyright (for works)